gnunez-dev/gnunez-dev/README.md

 - 💻 I'm currently working as a Senior ReactJS Front-end Developer.
 - 🤓 I'm also deepening knowledge in various JavaScript libraries
-- 🔍 Interested in looking foward to work in front-end projects to be able to gain more experience in the field.
+- 🔍 Interested in looking forward to work in front-end projects to be able to gain more experience in the field.
 - 📫 How to reach me: gnunez.dev@gmail.com